seed-labs/seed-emulator/test/ethInitAndInfo/POA/README.md

 # EthInitAndInfoTestCase

 ## Overview
-The `EthInitAndInfoTestCase.py` script performs a unit test for an Ethereum PoA blockchain setup and interacts with a Chainlink node.
-It uses the unittest library to define and execute the tests.
-This script includes several test cases to ensure the correct functioning of the blockchain, Chainlink node, and related smart contracts.
+The `EthInitAndInfoTestCase.py` script performs a unit test for deploying smart contract using the EthInitAndInfo Server.
+The script connects to the PoA chain, deploys a contract, and verifies the contract deployment and configuration.
+It also tests the connection to the EthInitAndInfo server and the contract registration API.

 ## Test Cases
 The script includes the following test cases: